ABOUT

 -

-Please Don’t Kill the Weib (work-in-progress)
+Please Don’t Kill the Weib at Staatsschauspiel Dresden in 2023.

-Fiona has also worked extensively as an assistant director, notably during the R&D phase of The Bow Maker at the National Theatre of Scotland.
-From 2021 to 2023, she served as Resident Assistant Director at Staatsschauspiel Dresden—one of Germany’s leading state theatres—where she collaborated on numerous productions including Lulu (dir.
+From 2021 to 2023, she worked as Resident Assistant Director at Staatsschauspiel Dresden—one of Germany’s leading and largest state theatres—where she collaborated on numerous productions including: Lulu (dir.
 Daniela Löffner), Das Leben ist Traum (dir.
-Tilmann Köhler), and Jason & Medea Medley (dir.
-Jaz Woodcock-Stewart).
+Tilmann Köhler), Baron Münchhausen (Dir.
+Rainald Grebe), Android Ergo Sum (Dir.
+Florian Hertweck), Die Katze Eleonore (Dir.
+Simon Werdelis), Jason & Medea Medley (dir.
+Jaz Woodcock-Stewart) and many others.
 Her time there also included independent work: she led a community theatre group, culminating in Between the Lines, and developed her own experimental piece Please Don’t Kill the Weib.

 In addition to directing, Fiona writes for stage and page.
 Her short play Dearly Distracted was selected for Page 2 Stage Edinburgh, and her poetry has appeared in Visual Verse.